FDDU Frequently Asked Questions

 What do I do when my sample submission gets rejected?

 A new sample and FD-936 form will need to be sent to FDDU for the offender.
-This includes the FD-936 form, the DNA collection cards, as well as capturing the fingerprints on the FD-936.
+This includes the FD-936 form and the DNA collection cards, as well as capturing the fingerprints on the FD-936.

 When resubmitting my DNA sample, do I just send in the part of the kit that had the error (just the DNA sample or just the fingerprints)?